 In a world where Amazon products are available at the click of a button and convenience stores litter the lots of every street, modern society has forgotten its roots.
 Replacing is more convenient than repairing, sources of food and water and energy taken for granted, and people have disconnected themselves from nature.
 This experience was my first foray into confronting the bubble of the modern world.

-In the Summer of 2019, a team of engineers from Dartmouth College were tasked with installing a micro-hydroelectric generator for the Inian Islands Insititute - an eco-institute located on a remote island off the coast of Alaska.
+In the summer of 2019, a team of engineers from Dartmouth College were tasked with installing a micro-hydroelectric generator for the Inian Islands Institute - an eco-institute located on a remote island off the coast of Alaska.
 The existing hydroelectric generator had reached the end of its usable life, and the institute was currently running a diesel generator to provide electricity - not exactly in line with their mission of sustainability.

 At the time, the institute's dishwasher couldn't run at the same time as the coffee-machine because it would strain the electrical grid (lights flickering and all), but in a way these little inconveniences made us understand and respect the resources we consume.
 Is there some way we can emphasize these understandings?
 The problem with modernity is that all the amenities and conveniences are taken for granted through habituation, leading to increased consumption and standards of living.